Tritbool/euc_ble_library/euc-ble-core/README_TESTS.md

 ## Philosophy: real-device captures, not synthetic frames

-Most BLE protocol libraries test against hand-crafted byte arrays — frames the author *believes* to be valid.
+Most BLE protocol libraries test against hand-crafted byte arrays — frames that are  *thought* to be valid.
 This library takes a different approach: **every protocol decoder is validated against raw BLE traffic recorded from physical wheels**, replayed offline under JUnit 5 without any Android device or emulator.